axelpale/sprinkler/README.md

 There are a few experimental options.
 See the examples for usage.

-- `tail`: additional particles that follow their parent particle.
+- `clickModifier`: a particle manipulation function that gets called when the particle becomes clicked.
 - `particleRenderer`: a custom particle renderer function.
 Allows you to render complex shapes.
+- `tail`: additional particles that follow their parent particle.
 - `xOff`: a number.
 Moves the particle spawning line along x-axis.
 Especially useful with `xSteps`.
 - `xSteps`: integer.
 Restrict the continuous particle spawning line to N discrete points.
 For example, can be used to create car lanes.